 The major in public policy prepares students for entry-level jobs in government, politics and public affairs within the public, non-profit, or private sectors, or for graduate education in law, politics, public administration, public affairs, and public policy.
 The major introduces students to the use of analytical techniques to better understand public problems and evaluate alternative solutions to those problems.
 Examples of such problems include income inequality, the cost of health care, climate change, and the lack of an immigration policy.

 The public health major, which in 2016 became one of the first standalone baccalaureate programs accredited by the Council on Education for Public Health (CEPH), prepares students for a wide variety of management and planning career paths in health care and disease prevention.
 Public health professionals work in a wide range of services including infectious disease control, health problems of the children, older adults and the medically underserved, chronic disease management, health monitoring and surveillance, environmental/occupational safety, and emergency preparedness.
 College Factual ranked the Bloustein School among the Top 10 best colleges for a major in public health in both 2016 and 2018.
 In 2018, the program was ranked the #1 program for veterans interested in studying public health.

 The study of health administration prepares students for professional careers by providing broad training in healthcare management, operations, marketing, finance and more.
 Health care administration is one of the fastest growing fields offering a variety of career choices from hospital administration to long-term care management to pharmaceuticals and insurance.

-Allied with both master’s programs is the school-wide Ph.D.
+Allied with the planning and policy master’s programs is the school-wide Ph.D.
 Planning and Policy Development, which focuses on the preparation of planning-focused scholars who will teach and conduct research.